Director and Resident Senior Fellow, North Africa Initiative

 TopicsArab transitions, Democracy and human rights, Middle East Security, Political economy of the Middle East

 LanguagesArabic, French, Italian

 Read Full Bio

-Dr. Mezran joined the Hariri Center as a senior fellow focusing on the processes of change in North Africa.
+Dr. Mezran joined the Hariri Center as a Senior Fellow focusing on the processes of change in North Africa.
 As a distinguished Libyan-Italian scholar, Dr. Mezran brings enormous depth of understanding to the transition in Libya and elsewhere in the region.
 In addition, Dr. Mezran is currently an adjunct professor of Middle East studies at the School of Advanced International Studies (SAIS), where he is teaching courses on the history and politics of North Africa.
-For the last eight years he has been the director of the Center for American Studies in Rome.
+From 2002 to 2012, he was the director of the Center for American Studies in Rome.
 His analyses on the Middle East and North Africa have been widely published in Italian- and other-language journals and publications.
-He recently published a book on Libya in Italian, entitled Libia: fine o rinascita di una nazione? with Arturo Varvelli (Donzelli Editore 2012).
+He is the co-editor of two volumes published with Dr. Arturo Varvelli of the Italian think tank ISPI titled Foreign Actors in Libya’s Crisis (2017) and The Arc of Crisis in the MENA Region: Fragmentation, Decentralization, and Islamist Opposition (2018).
+He is the co-author of a book on Libya in Italian, entitled Libia: fine o rinascita di una nazione? with Dr. Varvelli (Donzelli Editore 2012).
 Dr. Mezran holds a PhD in international relations from SAIS; a JD in comparative law from the University of Rome (La Sapienza); an LLM in comparative law from The George Washington University; an MA in Arab studies from Georgetown University; and a BA in management from Hiram College.